iseahound/Portable-Python/README.md

 # Portable-Python

 This shows how you can create a portable installation of Python from the official python.org website.
 The following script merely automates the steps you need to do to get a working embedded version up and running.
+Functionality is 100% the same as regular python.

 # Steps